|Policy Title: Aircraft on University Property/Unmanned Aircraft Systems (Drones)||Category: Administration|

 DEFINITIONS USED IN THIS POLICY

-Aircraft: Any vehicle, machine or device capable of being introduced into flight, including, but not limited to, fixed wing airplanes, gliders, ultra-lights, helicopters, lighter-than-air ships such as blimps and hot air balloons, unmanned aerial vehicles (also known as UAVs, unmanned aircraft systems or UAS, or drones), model aircraft, and rockets.
+Aircraft: Any vehicle, machine or device capable of being introduced into flight, including, but not limited to, fixed wing airplanes, gliders, ultra-lights, helicopters, lighter-than-air ships such as blimps and hot air balloons, unmanned aerial vehicles (also known as UAVs, unmanned aircraft systems or UAS, or drones), tethered balloons and rockets.

 Campus or University Property: Land and buildings owned or controlled by the University, including property leased by or on behalf of the University or licensed for the University’s use.